North Dakota Native Americans hint at exiting state oil tax deal

-NEW TOWN, N.D., July 14 (Reuters) - A leading official on a Native American reservation where roughly a third of North Dakota’s oil is extracted has voiced his strongest threat to date to walk away from a tax-sharing deal with the state, ratcheting up energy industry concerns about dueling levy rates and regulations.
+NEW TOWN, N.D.
+(Reuters) - A leading official on a Native American reservation where roughly a third of North Dakota’s oil is extracted has voiced his strongest threat to date to walk away from a tax-sharing deal with the state, ratcheting up energy industry concerns about dueling levy rates and regulations.

 “It’s possible that we may not figure out how to best reach an agreement,” said Mark Fox, chairman of the Three Affiliated Tribes of the Mandan, Hidatsa and Arikara (MHA) Nation.